aregsar/aregsarblog/blog/2021/redis-configure-laravel-session/index.md

     ]
 ```

+Note that we set the connection of the `session` cache store to the `session` connection that we added to `database.php`.
+However this is strictly unnecessary since it will be overridden by the `connection` setting in `session.php` file which also sets the value to the same`session` connection that we added to `database.php`.

+We could have just as easily assigned an empty or random string as the value of the `session` cache store connection in `cache.php`, but it is less confusing to set both connection settings to `session`.

 I will use the `session` cache store that we added above in the following step.

 #### Step 6 - Configuring the session to explicitly use the session cache store